AntoineGauquier/efficient_crawler_for_scalable_web_data_acquisition/README.md

 # Efficient Crawling for Scalable Web Data Acquisition (experiment reproducibility kit)

-This repository provides code, and data supplementing the research article *Efficient Crawling for Scalable Web Data Acquisition*.
+This repository provides additional content (Appendix), code, and data supplementing the research article *Efficient Crawling for Scalable Web Data Acquisition*.

+## Additional content

+[Appendix of the research paper](appendix.pdf) presents graphical results of the experiments that couldn't fit in the paper, as well as proof of intractability of the graph crawling problem.

 ## Websites